Shrike-Lab/HomeLab-PDU-V1/README.md

 All variants use the same 2 layer 1.6mm PCB.
 'PCB' folder contains production files that can be uploaded to a PCB service for manufacturing, JLCPCB is my go-to.
 PCB assembly is recommended unless you have capability to do reflow, or hot air soldering.
 There is currently no option for a through-hole variant because the tranistor does not come in that package.

+# License:
+This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

+You may use, share, and modify the files in this repository for personal, non-commercial purposes, provided you give appropriate attribution and distribute any derivatives under the same license.

+Commercial use is not permitted without separate written permission.

+Editable source design files may not be provided; this repository may include manufacturing or export files only.